humane-teams/humane-teams/presentation-201708-pivotal.md

 # Agenda

+- Who are we?
-- Definition of a humane team
+- What is a humane team?
-- Employee lifecycle
+- The Employee lifecycle:
+    - Lessons learned
-- Internal and external factors affecting your team
+    - Internal and external factors
-- Lessons learned from remote, distributed, and collocated teams
+- Summary

 Note: